 How To Sell Online Courses With YouTube

-Another exciting way to sell online courses is to leverage YouTube.
+Another exciting way to sell your course is to leverage YouTube.

 As I’m sure you’ve noticed, the popularity of video continues to grow.
 We live in an attention-starved world that relies on video to teach and inform.

 We see this inside our courses.
 More and more, short, on-point videos are an absolute necessity (as this study from Wistia shows).